SVArago/Arago-Card-Reader/README.md

 * device: libnfc connection string for the NFC reader to use

 ## Protocol format
-Juliana2 announces each scanned card in a JSON-encoded format on the websocket, with messages like these:
+Arago Card Reader announces each scanned card in a JSON-encoded format on the websocket, with messages like these:

     {"atqa":"1234", "uid":"567890ab", "sak":"cd"}